 |You must be logged in as root to run this utility.|

-- Set the logical blocksize of the filesystem.
-Valid values are 512, 1024, 2048, or 4096; the default is 1024.
+The default is 1024; the case of the “k” is ignored.
 Varying the blocksize can control various types of fragmentation as well as determine the maximum file size supported.

 By default, mkqnx6fs makes the filesystem fully occupy the specified host (e.g. it determines the number of blocks from the size of the disk partition).

 If you want to fill an existing partition from a host file, use the following formula to calculate the value of blocks:

 ((the partition size (in sectors) rounded down to a multiple of 8) - 32) / (block size / sector size)

 For example, if the partition size is 1028099 sectors, round down to 1028096 (a multiple of 8), the default block size is 1024, and the sector size is 512, then the value for blocks is calculated as follows: